macroenergy/Dolphyn.jl/Example_Systems/NorthSea_2030/README.md

 `include("Check_results.jl")`

-If the example has run successfully, all of the files except `status.csv` should be identical
+If the example has run successfully, all of the files except `status.csv` should be identical.